arthcc/arthcc/README.md

 ## 🚀 About Me

 Hello, I'm Arthur from Brazil, a 20-year-old aspiring technologist.
 Since delving into programming at 17, I've been driven by a passion for using technology to make a positive impact on the world.
-Currently pursuing a degree in Computer Science (expected 2025), I've gained practical experience as a Jr. Support Analyst at @AlterdataSoftware (2022-2023).
+Currently pursuing a degree in Computer Science (expected 2025).
+Currently I am working as a trainee Backend Developer at a Startup called DentalDash

 My goal?
 To work internationally, leveraging my skills to contribute to global progress.
 Proficient in: